wizzy-ai/wizzy-search-magento-2/README.md

 ### Magento Marketplace **(Not available for now)**

-~~Visit Magento Marketplace to install the module, follow the instructions on the marketplace for installation guide.~~
+[Click Here](https://marketplace.magento.com/wizzy-search-magento-2.html) to Visit Magento Marketplace and install the module, follow the instructions on the marketplace for installation guide.

 ## Demo Store
-Visit [Demo Store](http://magento.demostore.wizzy.ai) to check Autocomplete and Instnt Search functionality.
+Visit [Demo Store](http://magento.demostore.wizzy.ai) to check Autocomplete and Instant Search functionality.
 To test the admin related functionalitites you must install this extension on your store try yourself.

 ## Want to Contribute?
 Found bug or improvement in the module and wants to contribute?
 We're glad you wants to, Please follow the process.